Quemandoacromo/playstation_models_bios_guide/README.md

 * **FOURTH GENERATION**. motherboard PU-8.
 Rev. C of GPU (GPU uses SGRAM now).
   - **SCPH-5000** :jp: - Japanese version, *released on 22 June 1996*.
-  - *3rd revision* of **SCPH-1001** :us: / **SCPH-1002** :uk: - Sony revised their SCPH-1001/SCPH-1002, but didn't change the names again. people refer them as SCPH-1001C and SCPH-1002C.
+  - *3rd revision* of **SCPH-1001** :us: - Sony revised SCPH-1001 once again without changing the name. people refer it as SCPH-1001C
+  - *3rd revision* of **SCPH-1002** :uk: - same as above, people refering it as SCPH-1002C.
   - **SCPH-5003** :earth_asia: - original Southeast Asian console. weirdly, the numeration follows SCPH-5000, but console features the SCPH-1001C's BIOS (in English). people assumed it did not exist, but it is mentioned in a manual for SCPH-103.
   - **SCPH-5903** :earth_asia: - special Southeast Asian console with Video CD support. that version has separated japan-based BIOS.
   - **DTL-H1200** :jp: - Japanese green-colored debugger.
   - **DTL-H1201** :us: - North American green-colored debugger.